cplankey/serverlessops-workshops/02-architecture/02-synchronous-requests/README.md

 ### 2. Refactor *wild-rydes-ride-fleet* *GetUnicorn* for direct invocation.

-We'll refactor this service so it's possible to easilly get a unicorn from the fleet by directly invoking the function.
+We'll refactor this service so it's possible to easily get a unicorn from the fleet by directly invoking the function.
 When done there will be be a new Lambda function that expects to be invoked directly using the [AWS SDK API for Lambda function invocation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lambda.html#Lambda.Client.invoke).

 _NOTE: We'll create two Lambda functions because we still need the API Gateway for the *LoadTable* Lambda function and custom resource.
 This way you're not forced to refactor that too._